Jane Farrow: Urban activism and work life

 After five years with Jane's Walk, Farrow moved to City Hall to become executive assistant to Toronto City Councillor Mary-Margaret McMahon of Ward 32 Beaches-East York.
 While there, she helped forge the centrist coalition that reversed Rob Ford's proposed budget cuts to the tune of $19 million, ultimately breaking the mayor's majority hold in council and restoring funding for ice rinks, pools, community grants, homeless shelters, leaf collection and the TTC.

 In 2013 she worked with the Stephen Lewis Foundation, travelling to Uganda and Tanzania.
 Later that year she became Policy and Campaigns Advisor to Park People, a Toronto-based non-profit helping mobilize people to work together to make local parks the best they can be.

 Since 2013 Farrow has worked as an independent facilitator and community consultant, specializing in engaging neighbourhoods in dialogues about what they want in terms of urban design, planning and public spaces.

 In 2014, she declared her candidacy to be Toronto City Councillor for Ward 30 Toronto-Danforth, challenging undeclared incumbent Paula Fletcher in the October 27 municipal election.

 Personal life

-Farrow is openly lesbian.
-She will be receiving a Lifetime Achievement Inspire Award in May 2014 in recognition of her contributions to LGBT visibility and the community.
+Farrow is lesbian.
+She received a Lifetime Achievement Inspire Award in May 2014 in recognition of her contributions to LGBT visibility and the community.
 In 2010, she rejected the position of "Honoured Dyke" to protest the Toronto Pride Committee's banning of Queers Against Israeli Apartheid.
 This move was not intended as an endorsement of the group but a defence of free speech and the group's right to be present at Pride, an event Farrow felt should not be depoliticized.